Bakr-963/Bakr-963/README.md

 - Initiatives that drive efficiency and quality improvements in technology and manufacturing processes.

 ## 📫 How to reach me...
-- Feel free to reach out to me at Bakr2alkanbari@gmail.com.
 - Connect with me on Linkedin https://www.linkedin.com/in/bakr-alkanbari/